KaiMikkelsen/MUMT621-Final-Project/README.md

 ## Overview

-This project focuses on the analysis of source separation results using the Source to Distortion Ratio (SDR) metric, as defined by [here](https://ieeexplore.ieee.org/document/1643671).
+This project focuses on the analysis of source separation results using the Source to Distortion Ratio (SDR) metric, as defined [here](https://ieeexplore.ieee.org/document/1643671).
 The goal is to evaluate the performance of two different source separation algorithms: Demucs and Wave-U-Net, on the MUSDBHQ dataset.

 ### Demucs Separation
 The Demucs algorithm, developed by Facebook AI Research, is a deep learning-based source separation method known for its effectiveness in isolating individual sound sources from a mixture.
 In this project, we utilize Demucs to separate the audio sources (such as vocals, bass, drums, and others) from the music mixtures present in the MUSDBHQ dataset's test portion.